Robert Cantwell: Background

-Robert Emmet Cantwell was born on January 31, 1908, in Little Falls (now Vader), Washington.
+Robert Emmett Cantwell was born on January 31, 1908, in Little Falls (now Vader), Washington.
 His parents were Charles James Cantwell, an engineer, and Nina Adelia Hanson.
 He had an older sibling James Leroy and younger siblings Frances Dorothy and Charles Harry.
 He attended the University of Washington (1924−1925) and then spent the next four years working at Harbor Plywood Co., (1925−1929) in Hoquiam, Washington.

 In 1919, the massacre during a strike in nearby Centralia, Washington, deeply disturbed him and left a lasting impression that appeared in his major writings.